silcoletti/graph-vector-fields/README.md

-# Graph Vector Fields: A New Framework for Personalised Risk Assessment
+# Graph Vector Field: A New Framework for Personalised Risk Assessment

-This repository contains the official source code to reproduce the main results for the paper **"Graph Vector Fields: A New Framework for Personalised Risk Assessment"** by Silvano Coletti and Francesca Fallucchi.
+This repository contains the official source code to reproduce the main results for the paper **"Graph Vector Field: A New Framework for Personalised Risk Assessment"** by Silvano Coletti and Francesca Fallucchi.

-We introduce **Graph Vector Fields (GVFs)**, a novel framework that moves beyond traditional scalar scores to represent risk as a dynamic, interpretable vector field on a graph.
+We introduce **Graph Vector Field (GVF)**, a novel framework that moves beyond traditional scalar scores to represent risk as a dynamic, interpretable vector field on a graph.
 This work provides a robust proof-of-concept, demonstrating the framework's superiority in modeling complex, heterogeneous, and relational data compared to standard approaches.

 ![GVF Framework Architecture](figures/overall_view_GVF.png)
 *Figure 1: Conceptual architecture of the GVF framework.
 Please ensure you have a `figures` directory with this image.*